column - Man Page

 - -T, --table-truncate columns

-Specify columns where text can be truncated when necessary, otherwise very long table entries may be printed on multiple lines.
+Specify the columns where text can be truncated when necessary, otherwise very long table entries may be printed on multiple lines.

 - -E, --table-noextreme columns